microsoft/napajs/examples/tutorial/recursive-fibonacci/README.md

 3. run "node recursive-fibonacci.js"

 ## Program output
-The below table shows the result of evaluations of Fibonacci from 10 to 16 by a napa zone with 4 worker initialized.
+The below table shows the result of evaluations of Fibonacci from 10 to 16 by a napa zone with 4 workers.
 ```
         Nth     Fibonacci       # of workers    latency in MS
         -----------------------------------------------------------